playcanvas/engine/examples/README.md

 npm run thumbnails
 ```

+### Local engine development
+By default, the local build uses whichever version of PlayCanvas is listed in the package.json file.
+If you'd like to use the locally built version of PlayCanvas in the engines build directory you can replace the `npm run build:watch` script above with `npm run local` or `npm run local:dbg` for the debug version.

 ## Creating an example

 The available examples are written as classes in TypeScript under the paths `./src/examples/\<categoryName\>/\<exampleName>.tsx.